 Brave Girl: Clara and the Shirtwaist Makers’ Strike of 1909 by Michelle Markel, illustrated by Melissa Sweet

 Clara Lemlich, an immigrant from Russia, led the largest walkout of female workers in the country’s history to protest hazardous working conditions.
-Despite the danger Clara’s protests puts her in, she doesn’t back down.
+Despite the danger, Clara’s protests put her in, she doesn’t back down.
 She’s arrested sixteen times and six of her ribs are broken.
 The Triangle Waist Factory fire happened in the middle of this maelstrom which claimed 146 lives.
 In the aftermath of the strike, Clara is successful in improving conditions for the women and young girls who work in New York’s garment industry and she spends the rest of her life fighting to improve the conditions of workers. [picture book, ages 6 and up]

 World War I Picture Books for 8th Grade

 A Splash of Red: The Life and Art of Horace Pippin by Jen Bryant, illustrated by Melissa Sweet